-Natasha Eziquiel-Shriro, MS, RDN, CDN, CDCES, is a registered dietitian nutritionist with over 10 years experience in community and clinical nutrition.
-She is certified in diabetes care, adult weight management, and herbal medicine, applying the latest science and the wisdom of traditional wellness practices to help her clients improve their lives.
+Natasha Eziquiel-Shriro, MS, RDN, CDN, CDCES, is a registered dietitian nutritionist with over 12 years experience in medical nutrition therapy and community nutrition.
+She is certified in adult weight management, diabetes care and education, and herbal medicine, and has provided professional 1-on-1 counseling for over five years.

 Working primarily out of vibrant New York City, Natasha understands and respects the diversity of foods and cultural preferences that her clients may bring to the table.
-It helps that she grew up with three cultures herself — American, Brazilian, and Eastern European — which made her curious from a young age about different flavors, cooking styles, and even natural home remedies.
+It helps that she grew up in a home with three cultures — American, Brazilian, Eastern European — which made her curious from a young age about new and different flavors, learning to cook, and making natural home remedies.

 Philosophy and Approach

-Natasha Eziquiel-Shriro received her master’s degree in Nutrition Science from the CUNY School of Public Health at Hunter College, completed her nutrition residency with the prestigious NewYork-Presbyterian Hospitals, and earned her B.A. in American Studies from Wesleyan University.
-In her free time, she enjoys cooking (of course), farmers’ markets, gardening, exploring nature, yoga, art, music, and reading up on the latest nutrition science research.
+Natasha Eziquiel-Shriro received her M.S. in Nutrition from the CUNY School of Public Health at Hunter College in 2015, completed her nutrition residency at the NewYork-Presbyterian Hospitals, and earned her B.A. in American Studies from Wesleyan University.
+In her free time, she enjoys cooking, farmers’ markets, gardening, exploring nature, art, and music from around the world.